therealmacjeezy/Scripts/Create Policy and Profile Scope Overview/README.md

 > This script uses [jamfAuth](https://github.com/therealmacjeezy/JamfAuth) to perform the API authentication.
 Looking to setup **jamfAuth**?
 [Click here..](https://github.com/therealmacjeezy/JamfAuth#installation)

 Looking for an easy way to get the scopes for all of your Policies and Configuration Profiles?
 Look no further..
-The `getScopes.py` does just that.
+The `CreateScopeSummary.py` does just that.

-This script gets the list of all of Policies and Configuration Profiles used in your Jamf Pro server and creates two **.csv** files (`JamfPro_ProfileScope_Overview.csv` and `JamfPro_ConfigurationProfileScope_Overview.csv`) that contain the following:
+This script reaches out to your Jamf Pro Server and gets a list of the Policies and Configuration Profiles you are using within your Jamf Pro Server.
+It then loops through each of the Policies and Configuration Profiles to get the following information:

  - Policy / Configuration Profile Name
-     - Hyperlinked to the Policy / Configuration Profile in Jamf Pro
+    - When this gets saved to the `.csv`, a hyperlink gets created to take you to that policy within Jamf Pro when clicked on.
  - Policy / Configuration Profile ID
+ - Policy Status *(Is it enabled?)*
-  - Policy Scope
+ - Policy / Configuration Profile Scope
+ - Policy / Configuration Profile Exclusions

+Once it's done, it will then create two `.csv` files containing the above information and display the path to each file inside the Terminal window.
+There are two sample `.csv` files in this repository to give you an example of what you should expect these files to contain.
+I've also included markdown table versions of both files in the **Examples** section *(#2 and #3)*.

+Below are the categories the script **currently checks for** within `scope` and `exclusions`:
-    - Policy Scope: Computers
+ - Computers
-    - Policy Scope: Smart Groups
+ - Computer Groups

 ----
 ### To-Do
-- [ ] Add Exclusions to the Policy section
+- [x] Add Exclusions to the Policy section
-- [ ] Add Policy Status (enabled/disabled)
+- [x] Add Policy Status (enabled/disabled)
+- [ ] Add the following categories to the scoped targets and exclusions search:
+  - [ ] Users
+  - [ ] LDAP User Groups

 ----
 ## Requirements

 #### Python Version
-3.8.13+
+ - 3.8.x
+    - Tested with 3.8.13

 #### Python Packages
  - requests